-Sometimes, this can mean that milk production is not possible.
-In other cases, the ability to produce milk is not eliminated, but reduced significantly.
-Some experts link this condition to polycystic ovary syndrome, exposure to pesticides, hormonal issues and insulin metabolism problems.
+For some mothers, IGT can mean that milk production is not possible.
+For other mothers with IGT, her ability to produce milk is not eliminated, but reduced to varying degrees.

-Unlike other breastfeeding issues, hypoplasia is actually relatively easy to recognise.
-Research undertaken by Huggins, Petok and Mireles identified common characteristics in the breasts of mothers experiencing difficulties breastfeeding.
-These were:
+Research undertaken by Huggins, Petok and Mireles in 2000 identified common characteristics in the breasts of mothers experiencing difficulties breastfeeding.
+These characteristics include:

 - A lack of breast changes during pregnancy, after birth or both